 As we begin this new school year, let me conclude by sharing four of my hopes for you in the coming year:

 First, I hope that each of you stays safe and healthy.
 We are in the midst of a pandemic, and that requires that we do some things differently.
 Most important, we must be willing to adhere to the safety guidelines and directions to which each of us has agreed to comply.
 If we are to continue on with any face-to-face instruction, every one of us will need to be more vigilant in washing our hands, wearing a mask, social distancing, and avoiding gatherings where those things are not observed.

-Second, I hope that each of you discovers or rediscovers the joy of discovery and that you more fully experience the enlightenment and energy that comes from learning truth through study and faith.
+Second, I hope that each of you discovers or rediscovers the joy of discovery and that you more fully experience the enlightenment and energy that come from learning truth through study and faith.
 As hard as it may be to believe at times, learning can be an exhilarating, edifying experience, even when—or maybe especially when—it is exhausting.
 It can be joyful, particularly when it is facilitated by the Holy Ghost.